McCormick D.Min. Program

 The following core classes form the foundation of the McCormick D.Min. curriculum.
 All students will take these classes or a variant geared toward that cohort’s cultural context.
 These courses will typically be taken with the D.Min. cohort group with whom you begin your studies:

-The Church in the World Today: exploring the changing landscape of Christian expression in North America and around the world.
+The Church in the World Today: exploring the changing landscape of Christian expression in North America and around the world, and its theological and practical implications.

 Culturally Attentive Pastoral Leadership: equipping students to lead religious organizations with more sensitivity to diverse congregations and communities.